-After riot, fears grow about Trump’s final days in office
+Trump finally concedes — amid talk of ouster from office

 Most glaringly, that included the fight against the raging coronavirus that is killing record numbers of Americans each day.

 Few aides had any sense of the president’s plans, with some wondering if Trump would largely remain out of sight until he left the White House.
-He had yet to condemn the violence, a job that instead fell to White House press secretary Kayleigh McEnany, who read a brief statement Thursday in which she declared that the Capitol siege was “appalling, reprehensible and antithetical to the American way.”
+White House press secretary Kayleigh McEnany read a brief statement in which she declared that the Capitol siege was “appalling, reprehensible and antithetical to the American way.”

 But her words carried little weight.
 Trump has long made clear that only he speaks for his presidency.